ysak-y/rust-on-m5stack/README.md

 ## espup

 This firmware is witten in Rust.
-You need to install `espup`. first.
+You need to install `espup` first.
 Please follow this document https://github.com/esp-rs/rust-build .

 ## espflash

-You can write firmware by using [espflash](https://github.com/esp-rs/espflash).
+You can flash firmware by using [espflash](https://github.com/esp-rs/espflash).

 ```sh
 $ cargo build